MRI Consent Form

 • Name of the doctor who advised the test and his identity number.

-• Name and signature of the Radiologist who evaluates and prepares the report.
+• Name and signature of the radiologist who evaluates and prepares the report.

 • Name and contact number of the emergency contact person.